 Human Biology at Derby

 If you aspire to a scientific career focused on improving people's health and wellbeing, this degree is an ideal starting point.
-Studying Human Biology places you at the forefront of advances in areas like medicine, sports science, nutrition and mental health.
+Studying Human Biology places you at the forefront of advances in areas like medicine, sports science, physiology and mental health.

 Ageing is inevitable - but healthy ageing is achievable.
 With people living longer and the population getting older, effective approaches to healthy ageing have never been more important, as reflected in global initiatives, like the United Nations Sustainable Development Goals where 'Good Health and Wellbeing' is highlighted as a priority.
 By studying with us, you will address some of the most pressing health concerns facing today's society, by investigating the cause, effect and treatment of human disease and illness.

 Professional and career development skills are embedded throughout our courses.
 You'll have the opportunity to visit different health care and laboratory environments and attend guest lectures from leading professionals.
+Find out more from our academics and students in the below video.

 Expert teaching